Trulioo/globalgateway-image-capture-sample-app/README.md

     * TimeStamp information from the document capture
     * Retry count can be added during document capture
     * Liveness confirmation, if the user performed selfie using auto capture functionality

+Oct 15:

+GlobalGateway Web SDK **v1.0.29** provides the following additional benefits to the customers:

+* Added a feature check for older Android/Chrome devices not fully supported for WebGL for Selfie capture.
+Certain older devices which are not fully supported for Selfie now throw the following error: “WEBGL_SHADER_NOT_SUPPORTED”.
+This allows integrators to fall back to manual for Selfie capture
+* The startBarcodeCapture was reported to have issues and has been replaced with startDocumentCapture which captured the barcode with more precision
+* Added a feature to retrieve upstream IP Address for analytics purpose

 ### Windows Prerequisites